-Strong global sales push Nissan quarterly profit higher
+Strong global sales drive Nissan quarterly profit higher

-TOKYO (AP) — Nissan says its October-December profit rose 3.5 percent from last year as vehicle sales climbed in all major markets.
+TOKYO (AP) — Nissan reported Thursday that its October-December profit rose 3.5 percent from last year as vehicle sales climbed in all major markets.

-Nissan Motor Co., based in the Japanese port city of Yokohama, reported Thursday fiscal third quarter profit of 131.7 billion yen ($1.2 billion), up from 127.2 billion yen the same period a year ago.
+Nissan Motor Co., based in the Japanese port city of Yokohama, reported a fiscal third quarter profit of 131.7 billion yen ($1.2 billion), up from 127.2 billion yen the same period a year ago.

 Nissan, which makes the March subcompact, Leaf electric car and Infiniti luxury models, sold more vehicles in Japan, North America, Europe and Asia for the quarter compared to the previous year.